drdgvhbh/GameDealsApp/README.md

 # Good Game Deals

 `Good Game Deals` is a Universal Windows Platform application for finding the best deals on the market for video games.
+The application is still in heavy development and can only display the latest deals at the moment.
+Additionality functionality to view the details of each game and adapting the application to different resolutions will be added soon.

 ## Getting Started